Marta Frigerio is an award-winning investigative journalist from Italy.

 • Climate

-MILAN/ROTTERDAM - Many cities in Europe are experimenting with Citizen’s Assemblies to design stronger and more inclusive climate policies.
+MILAN/ROTTERDAM - Many cities in Europe are experimenting with citizen’s assemblies to develop stronger and more inclusive climate policies.
 But are these experiments effective?
-The team are investigating the value and flaws of the assemblies as a solution for climate policies.
+The team investigated the value and shortcomings of the assemblies as a climate policies solution.

 Angeniet Berkers

-Food, Water, and PFAS: Investigating Grassroot Solutions to Chemical Pollution
+Food, Water, and PFAS: Grassroot Solutions to Chemical Pollution

 • Environment